 Finder windows have a right-hand sidebar that shows a preview of the currently selected file from the window.
-You can turn this sidebar on and off in the View menu (Hide/Show Preview).
+You can turn this sidebar on and off by going to the View menu and selecting the Hide/Show Preview option.